 In addition to the birds and aquatic life that live in the Golden Isles, there are also a variety of land mammals that inhabit the forests beyond the coast.
 Some of these include deer, opossums, raccoon, armadillos and squirrels.
 While hiking or walking on one of the many nature trails in the Golden Isles, you may spot one or a few of these animals.

 The Golden Isles is just teeming with native wildlife that inhabits this unspoiled environment along the Georgia coast.
 Please be respectful of the animals by leaving each area the way that you found it.
+It's important that we don't disturb wildlife, do our best to stay on the wet sand in the summer, and observe for signs or roped areas.
 By helping to preserve this coastal environment, the wildlife of the Golden Isles will continue to thrive.